ShrisanKapali-Cumberlands/MSCS_533_Flutter_Conversion_App/README.md

 - **Time**
 - **Volume**

-It also **includes screenshots** of the working application to demonstrate the UI and functionality.
+It also **includes word document** that contains screenshots of the working application to demonstrate the UI and functionality.

 ---